jasonwi1202/Crime-Prediction/README.md

 * Adding time data points to the set of grid data and filling in the gaps where no crimes occurred.
 * Importing the data into R
 * Running an XGBoost model to determine where crimes will occur on a specific day

+At the end, we will discuss the next steps for making the predictions more usable to end users.

 ## Getting Started